fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'set of real numbers' 'is subset of' 'real coordinate space'
 - 'set of real numbers' 'has dimension' 1

-- There is a unary operator: 'Zeitableitung'
-- 'Zeitableitung' has the alternative label 'time derivative'
-- The type of argument1 of 'Zeitableitung' is 'reellwertige Funktion'
-- The result type of 'Zeitableitung' is 'reellwertige Funktion'
-- 'Zeitableitung' is associated to 'Zeitbereich'

 - // snippet(1)
 - New section: 'Elementare Grundbegriffe'